ponylang/ponylang-website/content/blog/last-week-in-pony-082723.md

 We've migrated pretty much everything from CirrusCI to GitHub Actions except our ponyc Windows CI which is being... problematic.
 Until we got to the Windows support, everything was humming along like a [Joe Walsh song](https://www.youtube.com/watch?v=ss9VZ1FHxy0).
 Now?
 Well, let's say that if you wanted to [declare war](https://www.youtube.com/watch?v=iUxkFCBPgx4) on those Windows CI jobs, Sean wouldn't blame you.

-We are trying to get any Windows CI at all to work.
-We've temporarily paused getting CI jobs to run in LLDB (a handy trick we have that makes crashes much more useful) as it was being a [PITA](https://www.youtube.com/watch?v=ic3g8Xnf7LI).
-Now, we are stuck with debug runtime builds that are either [hanging](https://www.youtube.com/watch?v=I_3gLp6k7ZE) or are so damn slow.
-We are waiting on the current one timeout after 6 hours to see what the GitHub logs give us.
-Needless to say, Sean [has got frustration](https://www.youtube.com/watch?v=9G-AtMVXmPM).
+We spent a good amount of time getting any Windows CI at all to work.
+We temporarily paused getting CI jobs to run in LLDB (a handy trick we have that makes crashes much more useful) as it was being a [PITA](https://www.youtube.com/watch?v=ic3g8Xnf7LI).
+For a while, we were stuck with debug runtime builds that are either [hanging](https://www.youtube.com/watch?v=I_3gLp6k7ZE) or are so damn slow.
+Needless to say, Sean [had got frustration](https://www.youtube.com/watch?v=9G-AtMVXmPM).

+For whatever reason, we get a lot of weird TCP test errors running on the GitHub Windows Runners.
+Searching the internet says we aren't alone in some of what we are seeing.
+Because we need to be off CirrusCI soon, we've decided to turn off the TCP tests in CI as doing that seems to make all our problems go away.
+When the switch PR is merged, we'll be opening an issue for investigation the Windows TCP test issue.
+We'd **love** assistance.
+Really really really [love](https://www.youtube.com/watch?v=I1e4qhHOIQA) assistance.

 ### Pony Development Sync